 🐶 Be Careful with Pups: The rules aren’t clear on whether or not dogs are allowed at Butterbean Beach, but many people bring them anyway.
 Chatham County police have higher priorities, so your chance of getting ticketed is slim.

 ⭐ Verdict: Skip it!
-Butterbean Beach can be a quiet place near Savannah to catch a sunset or relax by the water while reading a book, but it’s better to drive the extra 10 minutes to Tybee Island!
+Butterbean Beach can be a quiet place near Savannah to catch a sunset or relax by the water while reading a book, but it’s so much better to drive the extra 10 minutes to Tybee Island!

 Beaches Within 30 Minutes of Savannah